 The phenomenon that the degree of global human interaction increases to such an extent that both its primary effects and the reactions it provokes gives rise to numerous new developments.
-Globalization is caused by three prime movers: technological globalisation, political globalisation, and economic globalisation.
-The three prime movers initiated a process in which geographic distance becomes less a factor in the establishment and sustenance of bordercrossing, long distance, economic, political and socio-cultural relations and which we call globalisation.
+Globalization is caused by three prime movers: technological globalization, political globalization, and economic globalization.
+The three prime movers initiated a process in which geographic distance becomes less a factor in the establishment and sustenance of border crossing, long distance, economic, political and socio-cultural relations and which we call globalization.
 People become aware of this fact.
-Networks of relations and dependencies therefore become potentially bordercrossing and worldwide.
+Networks of relations and dependencies therefore become potentially border crossing and worldwide.
 This potential internationalization of relations and dependencies causes democratic, environmental, security and social deficits and rebound effects, like a change in attitudes and administrative shortcomings.
-Globalisation is not only negative.
+Globalization is not only negative.
 It also includes people in the world community and gives rise to new systems of global governance and a global civil society.

-Many see globalisation as a primarily economic phenomenon, involving the increasing interaction, or integration, of national economic systems through the growth in international trade, investment and capital flows.
+Many see globalization as a primarily economic phenomenon, involving the increasing interaction, or integration, of national economic systems through the growth in international trade, investment and capital flows.
 However, one can also point to a rapid increase in cross-border, social, cultural and technological exchange as part of the phenomenon of globalization.
 The sociologist, Anthony Giddens, defines globalization as a decoupling of space and time, emphasizing that with instantaneous communications, knowledge and culture can be shared around the world simultaneously.
 A Dutch academic Ruud Lubbers, defines it as a process in which geographic distance becomes a factor of diminishing importance in the establishment and maintenance of cross border economic, political and socio-cultural relations.

-David Held and Anthony McGrew write in their entry for Oxford Companion to Politics that globalisation can be conceived as a process or set of processes which embodies a transformation in the spatial organization of social relations and transactions, expressed in transcontinental or interregional flows and networks of activity, interaction and power.
-The globalisation has also far-reaching ramifications on legal profession which has also increased the pace and complexity of law practice.
+David Held and Anthony McGrew write in their entry for Oxford Companion to Politics that globalization can be conceived as a process or set of processes which embodies a transformation in the spatial organization of social relations and transactions, expressed in transcontinental or interregional flows and networks of activity, interaction and power.
+The globalization has also far-reaching ramifications on legal profession which has also increased the pace and complexity of law practice.
 This has led to many lawyers who cannot cope to leave practice.
-Globalisation has also increased the mobility of lawyers with the right legal skills and experience.
+Globalization has also increased the mobility of lawyers with the right legal skills and experience.
 Many lawyers are practicing in offshore law firms in the major financial centers of the world.
 Within India too, domestic lawyers can move to law firms located here, and litigation lawyers can move sideways to non-litigation work or arbitration.
 In the last few years, many senior advocates have been devoting more time to arbitration practice, especially to international arbitration.
 The new legal landscape has provided many more practice choices to lawyers.

 The establishment of the joint law ventures and law alliances has given greater scope for bright young lawyers to take advantage of the benefits of an integrated offshore law and onshore law practice, in remuneration and acquisition of legal skills and experience in high-end and cutting edge legal work.
 They have flocked to these firms.
 Not many of them are being trained in civil litigation work.
 This is a portent of things to come.
 It also portends a shrinking litigation Bar.